• Skip to primary navigation

 • Cayenne pepper - Cayenne gives just a slight kick to the recipe.
 You can substitute in your favorite hot sauce or red pepper flakes.

 • Coconut Milk, unsweetened - Not all coconut milks are created equal.
 Some brands will give you a grainy consistency and texture that is not appealing.
-I used A Taste of Thai, First Pressing, which is smooth and creamy and blends into the sauce evenly.
+I used a whole can of coconut milk from A Taste of Thai, First Pressing, which is smooth and creamy and blends into the sauce evenly.
 If you don't have coconut milk, you can substitute in half and half or heavy cream.

 • Vegetable broth or Chicken broth - You can also use vegetable stock or chicken stock or of course seafood stock if you have it!